GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/2-security/README.md

 Variables in this stage -- like most other FAST stages -- are broadly divided into three separate sets:

 - variables which refer to global values for the whole organization (org id, billing account id, prefix, etc.), which are pre-populated via the `0-globals.auto.tfvars.json` file linked or copied above
-- variables which refer to resources managed by previous stage, which are prepopulated here via the `0-bootstrap.auto.tfvars.json` and `1-resman.auto.tfvars.json` files linked or copied above
+- variables which refer to resources managed by previous stages, which are prepopulated here via the `0-bootstrap.auto.tfvars.json` and `1-resman.auto.tfvars.json` files linked or copied above
 - and finally variables that optionally control this stage's behaviour and customizations, and can to be set in a custom `terraform.tfvars` file

 The latter set is explained in the [Customization](#customizations) sections below, and the full list can be found in the [Variables](#variables) table at the bottom of this document.